Same-day Filing

 How Much Does It Cost to Start an LLC?

-The overall costs to start an LLC vary state to state, though general filing fees range from between $40-$500.
+The overall costs to start an LLC vary from state to state, though general filing fees range from between $40-$500.
 The average filing fee for LLCs in the US is $132 as of 2020.
 You can also look at a list of LLC state filing fees by clicking here:

 The filing fee is the first mandatory expense that you'll face when setting up your own limited liability company.
 But there are other costs you should think about when starting your LLC that can affect the bottom line price.

-What are LLC Expenses and Fees?
+What Are LLC Expenses and Fees?

 Most LLC expenses and fees are related to filing the actual paperwork or paying annual fees to support government clerical work involved with updating records and registering your LLC with official books.